eficode-academy/rf-katas/exercises/07-test_template.md

 Let's get started.
 Rename the first test case to `Template Error Page Is Visible When Using Incorrect Credentials` and move it from the `Test Cases` table under the `Keywords` table.

-Our `Template Error Page Is Visible When Using Incorrect Credentials` keyword starts with `Open Browser to Login Page`, which is repeated in every test and it's not really part of the test.
+The `Template Error Page Is Visible When Using Incorrect Credentials` keyword starts with a `Open Browser to Login Page`-keyword.
+This repeats in every test while it's not really part of the testing.
 We can get rid of the repetitive keyword by adding it as `Test Setup` into our `Settings` table.
 After that we can delete those the line from `Template Error Page Is Visible When Using Incorrect Credentials`.
 A similar addition could be done with teardowns and the `Test Teardown` setting.